Baphomet42/Data-Packs/README.md

                 + An elevator will stay loaded if the previous or current level is loaded
                 + When an elevator partially unloads, it leaves a single entity behind which can still detect players like a load zone
         + Zone changes
-            + Load zones without a level configured will no longer unload the current level
+            + Load zone reworked to optionally set a level to unload and a level to load
-                + Levels can be unloaded by elevators or through 42menu
+                + Load zones and elevators use the same internal logic to transition levels
-            + Trigger zones are now unloaded with the rest of the level
+            + Trigger zones now act like other level equipment and can be unloaded
             + Removed death zones
                 + Defining out-of-bounds regions will eventually become part of the level system
         + Misc fixes and performance improvements